geoadmin/doc-tech/docs/get-layer-attribute-values.md

 # Get Layer Attribute Values

 The attribute values endpoint provides a preview of possible values for a specific attribute (field) of a given vector layer.
 This is useful for building filter UIs, dropdowns, or for understanding the data distribution in a layer.
-This endpoint can be used to get more detailed information about possible attribute values.

 <ApiCodeBlock url="https://api3.geo.admin.ch/rest/services/api/MapServer/{layerBodId}/attributes/{attributeName}" method="GET" />